Pets

 Which dog breeds need a government permit in Korea?

 Five breeds are legally classified as designated aggressive breeds (맹견): American Staffordshire Terrier, American Pit Bull Terrier, Staffordshire Bull Terrier, Tosa (도사견), and Rottweiler, including any mixed breeds.
-Owners must hold a government permit from their city or provincial government, have the dog neutered, and carry mandatory liability insurance.
-These dogs must wear a muzzle and remain on a leash whenever outside the residence.
-The rules took effect April 27, 2024.
+Owners must hold a government permit from their city or provincial government, have the dog neutered, carry mandatory liability insurance, and pass a temperament evaluation (기질평가).
+Once the dog is 3 months or older, it must wear a muzzle and remain on a leash whenever outside the residence.
+The permit system took effect April 27, 2024.

 Where are the dog parks in Seoul?

-Seoul has 13 designated dog parks (반려견 놀이터).
-The four managed directly by the Seoul Metropolitan Government are Seoul Children's Grand Park in Gwangjin-gu, World Cup Park in Mapo-gu, Boramae Park in Dongjak-gu, and Maeheon Citizens Forest in Seocho-gu.
-Nine more are run by the districts of Eunpyeong, Dobong, Songpa, Yeongdeungpo, Guro, Dongdaemun, Gangbuk, Seongdong, and Geumcheon.
+Seoul has more than a dozen designated dog parks (반려견 놀이터).
+The ones managed directly by the Seoul Metropolitan Government include World Cup Park in Mapo-gu, Boramae Park in Dongjak-gu, and Seoul Children's Grand Park in Gwangjin-gu.
+Others are run by individual districts such as Eunpyeong, Dobong, Songpa, Yeongdeungpo, Guro, Dongdaemun, Gangbuk, Seongdong, and Geumcheon.
 Call 02-120 or check the Seoul Metropolitan Government dog parks page for current hours and entry requirements.

 Can I take my dog on the Seoul subway?